Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 Key points (Section 5):
 * No payload ID to request - the callsign (`HORUS_V3_CALLSIGN`) travels inside the packet.
 Each character adds 6 bits.
 * `horusV3FreqTable` can hold several frequencies; the sonde cycles through them, one per TX window.
 The data recorder and low-altitude fast-TX always use the first entry.
-* `horusV3ExtraSensorsEnable` adds extended fields to every standard packet: humidity-module heater temperature, cut-out thermistor temperature, and the GPS power/operation mode (`gpspwr`).
+* `horusV3ExtraSensorsEnable` adds extended fields to every standard packet: humidity-module heater temperature and cut-out thermistor temperature (in ozone mode also the raw OIF411 partial pressure and ppbv).
 With it off, the payload matches the Horus V2 field set.
+As of v70 `gpspwr` is **no longer** in the standard packet - it moved to Data Recorder page A.

-The `gpspwr` value (also sent in Data Recorder packet A) reports the GPS power/operation mode, and **its meaning depends on the board revision**:
+The `gpspwr` value (in Data Recorder page A) reports the GNSS power/operation mode, and **its meaning depends on the board revision**:
-* **RSM4x4 / RSM4x5** (M10 receiver) - the NFW Intelligent GPS tier, active in GPS mode 3:
+* **RSM4x4 / RSM4x5** (M10 receiver) - the NFW Intelligent GNSS tier, active in operation mode 2:
   * `1` - weak fix (10 sats or fewer): all / optimised constellations, continuous tracking (fastest acquisition).
   * `2` - moderate fix (11-15 sats): continuous or cyclic power-save tracking.
   * `3` - strong fix (15 sats or more): cyclic power-save tracking (lowest power).
-  * In GPS mode 1 it stays `1` (always max performance).
+  * In operation mode 1 it stays `1` (always max performance).
 * **RSM4x2 / RSM4x1** (older u-blox) - the GPS power state:
   * `0` - not set yet (for example with GPS disabled, mode 0).
   * `1` - max-performance / continuous tracking.